carltape/compearth/momenttensor/c_src/README.md

 * Alternatively, BLAS, CBLAS, LAPACK, LAPACKE, and the requisite header files are available at no cost in Intel's [MKL](https://software.intel.com/en-us/mkl).
 * Doxygen.
 This is only required if you wish to generate the API documentation.

-The purpose of CMake is to generate valid Makefiles in a cross-platform way.
-Unfortunately, I find it infuriating to use.
-To mitigate some of the frustration I usually create a compilation script.
-To configure with clang
+The purpose of CMake is to serve as a cross-platform Makefile generator.
+CMake, however, can be difficult to use.
+I usually find the most expedient strategy is to create configuration scripts.
+For eample, to configure with clang

     #!/bin/bash